jnthn/raku-test-containerized-service/README.md

    the role's documentation as well as other specs as an example.
 3. Add a mapping to the `constant %specs` in `Test::ContainerizedService`.
 4. Write a test to make sure it works.
+5. Add an example to the `README.md`.
-5. Submit a pull request.
+6. Submit a pull request.